This guide explains a few key concepts to help you use N2WS correctly.

 - May require writing and maintaining backup scripts.

-- Requires installing a CPM Thin Backup Agent for Windows Servers.
+- Requires installing a N2WS Thin Backup Agent for Windows Servers.

 - May slightly affect the performance of your application, especially for the freezing/flushing phase.